Technology Usage Policy

 STUDENT ACCOUNTS, DEVICES, AND NETWORK

-The school is not able to guarantee that a student will never be able to access inappropriate internet content, particularly if that student makes intentional, determined, and sustained attempts to do so.
-A log of all internet activity is kept and it is possible to identify which sites were visited (or attempted) by each device on the network.
+The school uses a filter to limit exposure to inappropriate internet content, but is not able to guarantee that a student will never be able to access inappropriate internet content, particularly if that student makes intentional, determined, and sustained attempts to do so.

 In order to ensure that computers and the internet are used in a proper manner, the administration and staff have the authority to monitor all aspects of computer usage which occurs within the school facility.

 - Public posting of any student’s name, personal address, or phone number

 - Sending or displaying offensive messages or pictures